 “They reported that the test kits they were using has already been used.
 The Ditreskrimsus then sent Police Commissioner Attendant [AKP] Jericho Levian and his men to carry out an investigation. ”

 Hadi added that AKP Jericho and his men posed as airline passengers at the airport and allowed the medical workers from Kimia Farma to carry out the antigen rapid tests.
 The tests included taking samples from their nose.

 “The investigators’ suspicions increased after the tests indicated them to be positive for Covid-19.
-Sceptical of the results, the policemen examined the antigen rapid test labs, then interrogated the Kimia Farma Diagnostic personnel,” he asserted.
+Sceptical of the results, the policemen examined the antigen rapid test labs, then interrogated the Kimia Farma Diagnostika personnel,” he asserted.